HaoFangHowFun/HaoFangHowFun.github.io/_pages/about.md

 </p>

 # News
+Fellowship Secured! — Dec 31, 2025
+Awarded the Taiwan Ministry of Education (MOE) Fellowship, providing three years of full support (up to USD 90,000 in tuition and a USD 24,000 annual stipend).

+Paper Accepted! — Sep 21, 2025
-(Paper Accept!)My previous work: Autonomous Dental Surgery for Root Canal Treatment, has been published in IEEE Transactions on Automation Science and Engineering (T-ASE)!
-Thrilled to announce that I’ll be presenting it at ICRA 2026!
+Our work “Autonomous Dental Surgery for Root Canal Treatment” has been accepted for publication in IEEE Transactions on Automation Science and Engineering (T-ASE).

 # Selected Research Project